yangheng95/PyABSA/README.md

 This Repository is under development.
 There may be unknown problems in the code.
 We hope to get your help to make it easier to use and stable.

 ## Citation
-If this repository is helpful to you, please cite our paper:
+If this repository is helpful to you, please cite our papers:

     @article{zeng2019lcf,
         title={LCF: A Local Context Focus Mechanism for Aspect-Based Sentiment Classification},